Jul 23, 2024

 6. Streamlined Negotiation

 Digital platforms help make negotiating easier.
 It lets reps and customers make quick changes and agree on terms faster.
-You can use platforms that offer a deal room, where you can do all the proposals and negotiations in one place.
+You can use platforms that offer a digital sales room, where you can do all the proposals and negotiations in one place.

 7. Rapid Closing